 Today our social enterprise is collaborating with big thinkers and partner organisations to hone the principles of social trading and help communities build their own unique social trading ecosystems.

 Drawing on long experience of community work and a range of skills, Social Echo offers a series of enabling services to social traders and other community organisations that help them bring together stakeholders to set up a social trading ecosystem.

-We use an expanded asset based community development toolkit to achieve sustainable development by identifying assets and resources and empowering communities to realise their potential.
-We create virtuous circles that connect third sector organisations and businesses to achieve benefits for all parties.
-We create a digital presence for your community in our searchable network of social trading hubs.
+We use a community development toolkit to achieve sustainable development by identifying assets and resources and empowering communities to realise their potential.
+We create virtuous circles that connect cross sector organisations to achieve benefits for all parties.

-Yaxley in Cambridgeshire, once noted as the largest village in the UK, has been harnessing the potential of social trading since 2012.
+Yaxley in Cambridgeshire, once noted as the largest village in the UK, has been harnessing the potential of social trading for a decade.